igorlogius/igorlogius/FAQ.md

 There are some restricted domains, where addons are not allowed to be run, without making some very specific changes, so this isn't something i intentionally choose, but rather something that mozilla did to add additional protection for its users.

-### Which commit corresponds to a version hosted https://addons.mozilla.org?
+### Which commit corresponds to a version hosted on https://addons.mozilla.org?

 The AMO version is linked with the `version` attribute inside the `manifest.json` file.
 If you are looking for the code of a specific version, go to the commit, where the `manifest.json`'s `version` attribute is changed to correspond with the Version you are interested in.